joelluellwitz/jl0724/README.md

 X Consider renaming repository and packages to jl0724 X Do a search to ensure no old references are left.
 X Rename Dao to Repository.
-* Add debugging logging statements.
+X Add debugging logging statements.
 X Search for pattern "public final"
 * Search for System.out and System.in
 X Verify all private static final fields are thread safe.